-With the advance written approval of the City, and upon satisfactory completion with a grade "C" or better, the City shall reimburse a permanent employee for the cost of tuition and books from a recognized college or university (on a course-by-course basis) for courses having a strong nexus to the employee's job classification and will benefit the City.
+With the advance written approval of the City, and upon satisfactory completion with a grade "C" or better, the City shall reimburse a permanent employee for the cost of tuition and books from a recognized college or university (on a course-by-course basis) for courses having a strong nexus to the employee's job classification and which will, in the opinion of the City Manager, benefit the City.
 All classes will be taken on the employee's own time.
 Reimbursement shall not exceed \$1,200 per employee per fiscal year.